 Cycling Weekly subscription – from £6.83 a month

 A Cycling Weekly subscription can provide a rider with news, fitness and training advice as well as insightful features and interviews, every single week.
-You can set up a subscription to the print mag for as little as £8.17 or get an iPad/iPhone subscription from £6.83.
+You can set up a subscription to the print mag for as little as £8.17 or get an iPad/iPhone subscription from £6.83 – though if you act quick you can make the most of the half price Cyber Monday sale.

 Check out the Cycling Weekly magazine subscription options here.